Does Peaceful Parenting Mean Letting Kids Do What They Want?

 6. Welcome the meltdown.

 There are times when you just can't find a win/win solution.
 Your child's every desire does not have to be satisfied.
 In fact, often young humans (like adults) provoke a fight when they just need a chance to vent some big emotions.
 Especially if you're transitioning from punishment to peaceful parenting, your child may act up to signal that he needs your help to empty that emotional backpack.

 So set a kind, clear limit and summon up all your compassion.
 That creates the safety for your child to show you his tears and fears.
 When he acts like it's the end of the world, remember that young children have big feelings, and their brains haven't yet developed enough to process emotions by talking.
 Accept his disappointment with as much empathy as you can, even if his anger is directed at you.

 Your compassion communicates that you understand, and you're truly sorry it's so upsetting for him.
 Your calm (not your words) communicates that you also know that these are just feelings, which will evaporate once they're expressed, and the sun will come out again.
 Experiencing all those emotions in the safety of your presence, and learning that she can make it through and come out okay, is how your child develops resilience.

-7. Remember that being in charge means you act like a leader, not a dictator.
+Being in charge means you act like a leader, which means you set clear limits.
+But you're not a dictator.
 Good leaders lead by example.
 They listen, try to balance everyone's needs, and protect.
 Being in charge means you take responsibility to provide a wholesome, nurturing environment.
 You set clear expectations and give your child whatever support she needs to meet them.
 So when she isn't cooperating, consider what kind of support she needs from you.